JuliaPhylo/PhyloNetworks.jl/README.md

 ### Bootstrap

-You can run bootstrap analysis if you estimated CF with the TICR pipeline (see above).
-The TICR pipeline will provide a CF table with confidence intervals.
+You can run a bootstrap analysis if you estimated CFs with credibility intervals, such as if you used the TICR pipeline (see above).
+The TICR pipeline provides a CF table with extra columns for confidence intervals.
 ```julia
 using DataFrames